 ABOUT PARENT VISITS

 Can parents go up to camp floors, stay in the dorm, or have meals in the cafeteria with their camper?
 No. For security reasons, check-in and check-out days are the only days parents are allowed on camp floors.
-Parents are not allowed to live in the dorm, take meals with their campers during the week, or walk with the groups or ride the camp bus.
+Parents are not allowed to live in the dorm, take meals with their campers during the week, walk with the groups or ride the camp bus.
 This is a CAMP.
 Please allow your child to have a true camp experience by interacting with other campers and experiencing a small degree of independence away from home and Mom and Dad.
 Part of this is allowing them to be on their own for a short period of time away from their parents, but knowing that help is available if needed. top

 Can parents watch camp sessions?
 Yes.
 Parents are welcome to observe any pool session from the spectator seating at the Texas Swim Center.
 Upon entering the building, please report to the front desk staff, who will direct you to the grandstand seating.
 Due to facility and camp policies, parents are NOT allowed on deck or in locker rooms at any time.
 While parents are welcome to observe sessions at the pool, we also encourage them to not attend every session, and enjoy the City of Austin! top

 *The Camp is not responsible for any parking tickets issued by the City of Austin or UT Parking and Transportation Services.